arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	},
 	````

 5. As you may have noticed, the Hosting Plan resource needs to be created before the creation of the Website.
 This means that the Website depends on the Hosting Plan.
 Add the **dependsOn** property in the Website resource to indicate this dependency.
-The property is highlighted in the following code.
+This property is highlighted in the following code.

     <!-- mark:6-8 -->
 	````JavaScript